The Ultimate Cheat Sheet for Creating Learner Personas

 Analyzing the information from the interviews with audience members and supervisors should yield a selection of these archetypal personas with similar characteristics, habits behaviors, and needs.
 Look for trends in the information to yield a primary learner persona and one or two secondary personas as well.

 A strong leaner persona requires writing and development.
 A strong persona is a hypothetical person, with a name, backstory and specific character traits beyond the persona's job roles and duties in the workplace.
 Likely, a well-developed persona will be a few pages in length.
 It even helps to assign a picture to the persona to make the persona come more to life.

 - Goals, both long-term and short-term;

 - And strong context and background information about those areas of the persona's life.

 A fully developed persona will lead to more effective eLearning courses because the developers know who the audience is.

 Learner personas can't lead to more effective eLearning courses if they're not put to use.
 Everyone should start thinking for this learner.
 The persona should come into every conversation about course design as a member of the design team.
 What does the persona already know about this topic?
 What design elements will help the personal be successful in the course?
 Can they understand the language used?

 Ready to rock!

-Now that you have documented, shared and used your Learner Persona, you are ready to rock!
-It's time you start making eLearning decisions less confusing and more human.
-The Learner Persona helps shift the eLearning design process away from what will best suit the business to a more learner-centered approach and what will best fit the learner.
+The learner persona helps shift the eLearning design process away from what will best suit the business to a more learner-centered approach and what will best fit the learner.
 And when instruction is learner focused, the outcomes are far more effective for everyone.